RaniTamaro/ZadaniePESEL/README.md

 ## Features
 - API return all needed information: age, discount and birthday wishes.
+- API has unit tests in other project

 ## Setup
 Clone this repository to your desktop and open it in your Visual Studio.